pingcap/community/votes/0783-zhangjinpeng87-as-migration-committer.md

 ## Proposal

 [@zhangjinpeng87](https://github.com/zhangjinpeng87) is the head of TiDB Data Platform team.
-He has focused on the system architecture and further iteration of data migration, and contributed greatly to the stability and observability of TiCDC.
+He has focused on the system architecture and further iteration of data migration, and contributed greatly to improving the stability and observability of TiCDC.

 Here lists the details of his contribution: